 Ecology does not notify the existing Permittee and the proposed new Permittee of its intent to modify or revoke coverage under this permit.

 Unless permit coverage is automatically transferred according to section A. above, this permit coverage may be transferred only if it is modified to identify the new Permittee and to incorporate such other requirements as determined necessary by Ecology.

+When a current Permittee transfers control or ownership of a portion of a permitted site to another person, the current Permittee must also submit an application to Ecology per G8.

 DUTY TO REAPPLY

 The Permittee must reapply for coverage under this permit, at least, one hundred and eighty (180) days prior to the specified expiration date of this permit.

+To reapply for coverage the Permittee must submit a renewal application electronically using Ecology’s Water Quality Permitting Portal – Permit Coverage Notice of Intent (NOI) renewal application, unless the applicant applies for and receives an Electronic Reporting Waiver from Ecology.
+Applicants that have received a waiver from Ecology must submit a completed and signed renewal application to the appropriate regional Ecology office.

 An expired permit continues in force and effect until a new permit is issued or until Ecology cancels it.
 Only those facilities which have reapplied for coverage under this permit are covered under the continued permit.

 UPSET